useshortcut/shortcut-client-js/tutorials/importing_data.md

 });
 ```

-`Promise.props` is useful for building an object that has defined
+`Promise.props` is used to create an object that matches the properties you've defined.
-properties from the results of each Promise object.

 ```shell
 node import_to_clubhouse.js